LanceNorskog/simple-hal/simple-hal-jersey/AdvancedUsage.md

   @Link(rel = "last", href = {"/movie?q=${response.q}&offset=${response.total - response.rows}&rows=${response.rows}", title = "Last"}
 })
 ```
-Each link can be used verbatim in for the First, Next and Previous buttons in a search UI.
+Each link can be used verbatim for the First, Next and Previous buttons in a search UI.
 Next and Previous use check expressions to decide whether or not that link makes sense.
 If we're at the end of the list, there's no Next link.
 If we're at the beginning of the list, there's no Previous link.